 That Adam’s nature changed and become somehow more sin prone is dogma with most Genesis literalists.
 However this is not a 100% affirmed by all Christadelphians.
 Creationists (variously YEC/OEC) have come to the same conclusion as most evolutionary creationists that such a change is NOT found in the Bible.
 Continue reading

 Creation and evolution don’t have to be in conflict.
 This site explores the doctrine and science of Genesis 1 and God’s creative work.
-Why?
-Because as a community we need to accommodate a range of opinions while being true to God’s Word so we don’t cause others to stumble.
+As a community we need to accommodate a range of opinions while being true to God’s Word so we don’t cause others to stumble.
 Following is an explanation of evolutionary creation, or theistic evolution or God directed evolution (whatever label you wish to use).

-Navigation – In addition to tags, the pages capture the posts relevant to various subjects with an index/links to relevant posts in a semi-logical order.
+In addition to tags, the pages capture the posts relevant to various subjects with an index/links to relevant posts.

 Genesis 1 is a wonderful and exciting part of Scripture but its interpretation is complex.
 I suggest there is evidence from within the passage and on the basis of simple knowledge of God’s works to interpret it as something other than literal history.
 A minority of early Christadelphians shared this position.

 Many of the passages considered in Genesis 2-3 are presented as being hostile to EC.
 However, on examination, they are neutral – they neither support nor rule out the doctrinal preconditions which would allow some level of evolution as a tool in the hand of God.
 As to the common proposition that Adam was amortal prior to the Fall and experienced a change in nature, the evidence is strongly to the contrary within Genesis.